noobie017/Red-Team-Forge-MITRE-ATT-CK-Attack-Simulation-Lab/T1053.005 - Scheduled Task/README.md

 used a selfhosted server using python to donwnload the script and used meterpreter connection to run the payload on my kali linux machine

+Attack failed - the attack needed a admin account - that needs the active directory VM running - could only run 3 VMs within my machines capability - bypass- ran CMD as admin on the windows machine and ran the payload

 ```msf
 meterpreter > shell
 Process 9772 created.